broidmode/GALAXY-THEME/README.md

 ### Flare Gauge Penalties

 Flare gauges apply drain penalties on judgments below Marvelous.
 Values are inherited from [stepmania-ddr-5_1-new](https://github.com/celunah/stepmania-ddr-5_1-new) (`LifeMeterBar.h`).
-Index 1 = Flare I, index 10 = Flare EX.
+I have no idea if these values are correct.

 See [`Scripts/04 GaugeState.lua`](Scripts/04%20GaugeState.lua).